 The Boston Architectural College is pleased to announce the successful completion of the 2014 Summer Academy High School Design Exploration Program.
 For the month of July, high school students from the Greater Boston and New England Area worked closely and collaboratively with BAC studio leaders to develop fundamental architectural design skills and were challenged to create design solutions to relevant issues in today's society.
 On Friday, July 25, 2014, students presented their finished projects during an open house in the studio space of the College's 951 Boylston Street Building.

-During the 125th year of the College, under the new direction of Henry Miller, BAC Manager of High School and Youth Design Programs, the 2014 Summer Academy's curriculum was revamped to focus on current design trends.
-During the first two weeks, students explored the city, with a special tour of the NADAAA Boston Office, as well as were introduced to freehand sketching, perspective drawing, model-making, mapping and diagramming.
+During the 125th year of the College, under the new direction of Henry Miller, BAC manager of High School and Youth Design Programs, the 2014 Summer Academy's curriculum was revamped to focus on current design trends.
+During the first two weeks, students explored the city, with a special tour of the NADAAA Boston Office, and were introduced to freehand sketching, perspective drawing, model-making, mapping, and diagramming.
 For the final two weeks, students were split into four separate studios where they focused on projects, which included: building a smartphone speaker, developing a 21st century urban park, envisioning architecture as poetry, and designing a disaster relief response.

 "The idea was to create studios that reinvent the idea of what architects and designers do.
 Kids typically associate architects with designing buildings only.
 The studios challenged students to think about the design field in a different way," said Miller.

-Specifically, one studio, entitled "Studio: Apocalypse", tasked students with developing a disaster relief design plan for the fictional country of Remkoolabbad that has been plagued by both natural disasters and civil wars.
-Studio leaders, Marianne Potvin and Leif Estrada, created a map of the country and outlined specific problems, including eight feet of flooding, limited water sources, cultural barriers, and typographical issues, for the students to solve and develop a suitable living area for the residents.
+Specifically, "Studio: Apocalypse" tasked students with developing a disaster relief design plan for the fictional country of Remkoolabbad that has been plagued by both natural disasters and civil wars.
+Studio leaders Marianne Potvin and Leif Estrada created a map of the country and outlined specific problems, including eight feet of flooding, limited water sources, cultural barriers, and typographical issues, for the students to solve and develop a suitable living area for the residents.

 "In the news, you don't get a sense of everything that goes into disaster relief.
 There are so many problems that need to be solved fast," said Ben Volk, Summer Academy student, "It was interesting to try to find solutions on how to prevent disaster in the future."